 1387 Highway 16, Denver, NC

-At 3 percent, North Carolina has the lowest corporate income tax rate in the United States.
-In fact, North Carolina offers a low tax burden across the board.
-Ernst & Young and the Council on State Taxation rank North Carolina No. 1 for lowest state and local tax burden in the U.S.
+At 2.5 percent, North Carolina has the lowest corporate income tax rate in the United States.
+In fact, North Carolina offers a low tax burden across the board and has the lowest total effective business tax rate in the nation according to a report published by Ernst & Young and the Council on State Taxation.

-North Carolina has the highest concentration of Tier 1 research universities in the country.
-Duke University, the University of North Carolina at Chapel Hill and North Carolina State University are located within 25 miles of one another, and contribute to an established workforce pipeline, active industry partnerships and an innovative business environment.
+North Carolina is home to three Tier 1 research universities.
+Duke University, the University of North Carolina at Chapel Hill and North Carolina State University are located within 25 miles of one another and contribute to an established workforce pipeline, active industry partnerships and an innovative business environment.

-North Carolina’s average industrial electricity rates run more than 8 percent less than the U.S. average.
+Industrial electricity rates run more than 14.5 percent less than the U.S. average

-With more than 75,000 workers, North Carolina has the fifth-largest and fourth-most highly concentrated workforce in the U.S. for plastic and chemical manufacturing.
+With more than 75,000 workers across 2,500+ establishments, North Carolina boasts the largest workforce in the Southeastern U.S. for plastics and chemicals manufacturing.

 North Carolina’s workforce trains at nationally recognized universities – including the College of Engineering at North Carolina State University – and at the state’s 58-campus community college system.